 A few basic guidelines on how to conduct Pluralism Project field research include:

 Look at bulletin boards for notices of activities.
 Collect pamphlets, schedules, and publications.
-The humble pamphlet or flyer is an extremely important document for a researcher in popular, and as yet largely undocumented, religious life.
+The humble pamphlet or flyer is an extremely important document for a researcher in popular religious life.
 Collect duplicate copies if you intend to maintain files at your home university.

 Talk to as wide a range of people as possible.
 Do not get all your information from leaders or priests, but meet participants, lay people, young and old, women and men.
 You will find your own style and way of questioning by trial and error.
 There is no one correct method, but you should make sure that your questions don’t imply or include a particular answer.
 Open-ended questions that follow the interest of the person being interviewed, are generally best.
 For example, ask: “Why did you have trouble getting a zoning variance?” rather than, “Did you have trouble getting a zoning variance because the neighbors were concerned about traffic?”